 Most of what we know about air pollution in our towns and cities comes from large static monitoring stations.
 This has enabled us to know more about hotspots and overall levels of pollution.
 However, we know very little about how much individuals are exposed as they move around the city.

 That’s why we carried out air quality monitoring with a cross section of Londoners, in partnership with King’s College London.
-We gave 10 individuals, with different hobbies, occupations and travel routines, portable air pollution monitors to carry with them for one week.
+In 2019, we gave 10 individuals, with different hobbies, occupations and travel routines, portable air pollution monitors to carry with them for one week.
 Read what we found: download the full report.

 The monitors track black carbon (mcg/m³), which in an urban environment is most likely to be from traffic.
 Black carbon is a key component of particulate matter.
 The amount of black carbon in the air correlates to overall PM 2.5 levels, so it provides a good indication of people’s exposure to pollution.
 Read more about PM 2.5 here.